-3. UN Documents
+- 3. UN Documents

 I. Introduction to Guide

 However, as academics, students, and professionals looking to access this information will often come from extremely varied backgrounds of citizenship, financial resources, and languages spoken, this guide will focus on tools that are near-universally available.
 For this reason, tools featured will primarily be resources that are freely available online and those that may be reasonably accessed despite one's geographic location.
 Limited access tools such as subscription-based services and hard-copy sources not easily accessible will not be explored.
-In addition, as English is an official working language of the UN and its institutions, [ ] resources given will primarily be in English.
+In addition, as English is an official working language of the UN and its institutions, resources given will primarily be in English.
 The goal of this guide is to give a foundation from which a researcher may launch his or her unique inquiry, whether that researcher is a law student in the United States exploring the development of rape as a war crime or is a practicing attorney in Sierra Leone looking to find case law for a client's question.
 This guide is not meant to detail an exclusive list of resources available, but rather to highlight the types of resources available and how to use them.

-In exploring the work of UN tribunals, this guide will focus on those bodies that have been historically seen as UN criminal tribunals in the general sense as they operate under the auspices of the United Nations. [ ] As such, attention will center primarily on the five following tribunals: International Criminal Tribunal for the former Yugoslavia (ICTY), International Criminal Tribunal for Rwanda (ICTR), Special Court for Sierra Leone, Special Tribunal for Lebanon, and the Extraordinary Chambers in the Courts of Cambodia.
+In exploring the work of UN tribunals, this guide will focus on those bodies historically seen as operating under the general auspices of the United Nations.
+As such, attention will center primarily on the five following tribunals: Extraordinary Chambers in the Courts of Cambodia, International Criminal Tribunal for the former Yugoslavia (ICTY), International Criminal Tribunal for Rwanda (ICTR), Special Court for Sierra Leone, and the Special Tribunal for Lebanon.
+In addition, special attention will be given to the United Nations Mechanism for International Criminal Tribunals as it represents the long-term repository for the ICTY and ICTR following the conclusion of those tribunals' mandates.

-o Special Court for Sierra Leone: Website
+- Special Court for Sierra Leone

-o Special Tribunal for Lebanon: Website
+- Special Tribunal for Lebanon

-Names and Terms of the Tribunals:
+Languages, Names and Terms of the Tribunals

 Beyond the variations in the official names of the tribunals though, researchers should also look out for improper names.
 Although these names are incorrect, they often appear in reputable sources and are usually more an indication of regional differences, a lack of knowledge on the part of the authors, or just a result of translation between languages.
-One common mistake of journalists, for example, is to refer to one of the tribunals merely as "the Hague tribunal.” [ ] This can be particularly frustrating for a researcher as many of the criminal tribunals are either located in the Hague, Netherlands, or had many of their foundational charters, rules, and other instruments drafted and ratified in that city.
+One common mistake of journalists, for example, is to refer to one of the tribunals merely as "the Hague tribunal."
+This can be particularly frustrating for a researcher as many of the criminal tribunals are either located in the Hague, Netherlands, or had many of their foundational charters, rules, and other instruments drafted and ratified in that city.
 As such, anyone looking into the work of the tribunals should be aware both in using search terms and in reading that there may be some ambiguity in the names of the courts.
-Fortunately, this can usually be cleared up based on the context of either the writing by looking to see which cases are referred to or what regions are discussed.
+Fortunately, this can usually be cleared up based on the writing's context, by looking to see which cases are referred to or what regions are discussed.
 However, the difficulty in choosing search terms remains and any thorough search should always include attempts to search for variations on the names of the courts, even if those variations may be improper.

 Crime Against Humanity